tallosfarkas/jkp-data-replication/README.md

 ### Prerequisites

 - Obtain your WRDS credentials.
-- Ensure you have Conda or Miniconda installed on your system.
+- Ensure you have [uv](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer) installed on your system.

 ### Steps